mahebbar/MayaOnlineDocs/chapter1.md

 # Accessing MayaOnline

-To use MayaOnline you must log in.
+To use MayaOnline you must log in using the following procedure.

 1. Go to the [www.mayaonline.io](/www.mayaonline.io) URL.
 2. Click **Sign in with GitHub **for GitHub to authorize you.